mahanmaalekian/stm32-chip8-emulator/README.md

 ### How to run it
 - Download the STM32CubeIDE and open this project in the IDE
-- In the constructor of the Chip8 class (`Emulator/Chip8`), replace the rom array with the rom of your choice from the `roms.h` file
+- In the constructor of the CHIP-8 class (`Emulator/CHIP-8`), replace the rom array with the rom of your choice from the `roms.h` file
-- Connect the board to the computer and run it as a STM32 C/C++ application to flash it and you can play the game
+- Connect the board to the computer and run it as a STM32 C/C++ application to flash it and you can play the game.
+Once you have flashed it, you can play the game you want from anywhere by simpling connecting a power source to the microcontroller (battery or powerbank for example)

 ### Diagram of the setup
 ![alt text](image.png)